 Attributing responsibility for adverse events to health care institutions or professionals may reinforce unproductive public thinking about doctors.
 A substantial amount of media and organizational materials name health care professionals, hospitals, and other health care facilities as responsible for preventing and addressing patient safety issues.
 Both media and organizational materials consistently identified health care professionals as causing adverse events without discussing the systems in which health care professionals work.
 If not carefully framed with clear explanations of when, why, and how health care professionals and institutions should be held responsible, this coverage may substantiate existing public thinking about the role of doctors in patient safety issues.
 FrameWorks research suggests that when thinking about adverse medical events, people tend to reason that if a patient finds a caring doctor, that doctor will provide safe care.
-Conversely, adverse events happen because health care professionals.7 With the existing state of media and organizational discourse, people will continue to struggle to connect context to health outcomes.
+Conversely, adverse events happen because health care professionals simply do not care about their patients enough.
+In other words, all responsibility for safety resides with the health care professional.
+With the existing state of media and organizational discourse, people will continue to struggle to connect context to health outcomes.